 So when people perspective take with other people, they empathise with them and that makes them far better at understanding their situation and also acting well towards them.

 So perspective taking is a great thing to build into your inclusion activities.

 One of the things that some organisations do, is that they develop inclusion recognition processes, which is to say if you’ve got an inclusion council or an inclusion group, maybe that group you asked them, well, how should we recognise people who are doing things in favour of inclusion?

 Is it a matter of recognition from people within the organisation or is it something that we should do which is broader than that?

-But having a recognition programme that, in effect, recognises people’s efforts towards inclusion and that might be educating their colleagues or it might be doing kind things or whatever.
+But having a recognition program that, in effect, recognises people’s efforts towards inclusion and that might be educating their colleagues or it might be doing kind things or whatever.

-If you come up with a recognition programme, we all know that recognition programmes, particularly where they’re nominated and awarded by colleagues rather than just the bosses, those types of inclusion programmes or those types of recognition programmes can be very powerful.
+If you come up with a recognition program, we all know that recognition programs, particularly where they’re nominated and awarded by colleagues rather than just the bosses, those types of inclusion programs or those types of recognition programs can be very powerful.

 They will change people’s behaviours.